122nd Fighter Squadron: Louisiana Air National Guard

-The wartime 885th Bombardment Squadron was redesignated the 122nd Bombardment Squadron and was allotted to the Louisiana National Guard on 24 May 1946.
+The 885th Bombardment Squadron was redesignated the 122nd Bombardment Squadron and was allotted to the Louisiana National Guard on 24 May 1946.
 It was organized at New Orleans Municipal Airport, Louisiana and was extended federal recognition on 5 December 1946.

 The squadron was equipped with Douglas B-26 Invader light bombers and was allocated to the Tenth Air Force, Continental Air Command.
 The squadron was equipped with 25 aircraft, mostly Douglas B-26C Invaders, but a few "B" models as well, most of the aircraft assigned were newly manufactured at the Douglas plant in Tulsa, Oklahoma at the end of World War II and were never assigned to any wartime units.

 During the postwar years, the Air National Guard was almost like a flying country club and a pilot could often show up at the field, check out an aircraft and go flying.
 However, these units also had regular military exercises that kept up proficiency and in gunnery and bombing contests they would often score better than full-time USAF units.
 The pilots practiced formation bombing with the B-26s as well as low-level intrusion and strafing.
 Parts were no problem and many of the maintenance personnel were World War II veterans so readiness was quite high and the planes were often much better maintained than their USAF counterparts.